TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Leecher

 A BitTorrent user who is actively downloading a torrent (referred to as 'leeching').
-This term can also describe users who download torrents without sharing them afterward.
+This term can also describe those who download torrents without sharing them afterward.

 ### Peer